scottish-ep/structcopier/examples/rest-usage/README.rst

 also implement more methods without writing a lot of code, because everyone knows programmers are lazy ;)

-deepcopier_ will help you in your daily job when you want to copy a struct into another one (think resource) or from another one (think payload).
+structcopier_ will help you in your daily job when you want to copy a struct into another one (think resource) or from another one (think payload).

 Installation